Monday, January 25, 2010

 Efforts to derail application for federal school stimulus cash reflect the state’s dysfunction

-ichigan’s dysfunction is perfectly embodied in the ridiculous struggle to put together an application for $400 million in fed eral education funds — its stubborn refusal to embrace reform as a path out of its misery, its fealty to labor at the expense of sound policy,
+Michigan’s dysfunction is perfectly embodied in the ridiculous struggle to put together an application for $400 million in fed eral education funds — its stubborn refusal to embrace reform as a path out of its misery, its fealty to labor at the expense of sound policy, and its irrational fear of change.

 The Race to the Top application, due Tues day, should have been signed, sealed and on its way to delivery to the White House by now.
 The program is President Barack Obama’s effort to improve academic performance, largely by improving the quality of classroom instruction.